Thurler/touhou-labyrinth-2-speedrun/enemy/yukari.md

 Yukari is another boss we deal with by abusing TRR stacking.
 While she has 32 TRR resist, it's still a coin flip to inflict it with Parsee, making it consistent enough where it's a viable strategy.
 The real problem is preventing it from decaying too fast thanks to quicker recovery times with 32 resist.
 In order to do that, we manipulate the initiative so that Yuuka and Satori will immediately cast Beauty of Nature after Parsee, making sure the initial TRR duration is at least 70k before the ATB even starts to move.

 Thanks to her being neutral to DRK, we don't need to scale TRR that high, which is a godsend given that every turn she has a 40% chance to cast Black Universe on a random spot.
 That means 1 in 5 turns will be spent reducing Yuuka or Satori to 1 HP, forcing you to scramble to heal them before her next turn, since any AoE attack will KO them.
-The TRR duration must be around x~y thousand.
+The TRR duration must be around 532 thousand to 1.5 million.
 Some details on how to get to that number:

 ```
 * Jealousy of the Kind Formula = 2.5 * (ATKF - DEFF) * (1.0 + (0.01 * (TRR / 2500)))